 We consulted the community on the school design in early 2020.
 For further information on the project, please visit the VSBA project page.

-We are now consulting with the Gisborne community on choosing a name for their new school.
-We want your help to find a name that reflects the school’s unique identity, inspires local pride and makes the school easily locatable.
+We consulted with the community Monday 26 October - Friday 13 November 2020 to choose a name that reflects the school’s unique identity, inspires local pride and makes the school easily locatable.

 How to get involved

 Tell us which school name you like best by ranking the proposed names that have been shortlisted by a Regional Advisory Group (RAG) from your local community.

 Choose the school names in order of preference from first to last:

 - On desktop: drag and drop the school name from the left to the right column.

 - On mobile: tap the options in order of your preference.